U.S. Publication Date: October 3, 2023

 Set against the first months of World War II, Season of the Gods careens across Hollywood’s Golden Age to tell the spellbinding and unlikely story of a masterpiece through the eyes of all who made it happen.

 Season of the Gods is the debut novel of Robert internationally known bestselling author of Dutch Girl, Mission, and seven other books.
-He is a Hollywood historian specializing in the Warner Bros.
-Studios who has appeared on national broadcast outlets including MSNBC's Morning Joe, FOX NEWS primetime, NPR, and i24.
-His byline has appeared in the Wall Street Journal.
+He is a Hollywood historian specializing in World War II who has appeared on national broadcast outlets including MSNBC's Morning Joe, FOX NEWS primetime, NPR, and i24.
+His byline has appeared in the Wall Street Journal and Air Mail.